tolikcode/andriydruk.github.io/content/post/rxdnssd.md

 }
 ~~~

 If the operation finishes successfully, I will put resolved address to BonjourService's map and send it to a Subscriber.
 Unlike browse() operation this one is not endless, that's why after emitting Bonjour Service I call onComplete.
-In a case of an error, I forward this error to a Subscriber.
+In the case of error, I forward this error to a Subscriber.

 ~~~java
 private static class ResolveListener implements com.apple.dnssd.ResolveListener{